Microbiology Science & Immunology

 Types of Degrees Microbiology Science & Immunology Majors Are Getting

 The following table lists how many microbiological sciences and immunology graduations there were in 2018-2019 for each degree level.

 What Microbiology Science & Immunology Majors Need to Know

-People with careers related to microbiology were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to microbiology and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Microbiology Majors